nhabbash/sparse-linear-solvers-comparison/README.md

 ## Prerequisites

 The following sparse matrices from `https://sparse.tamu.edu/` have to be downloaded inside `res/matrices`, in the `mtx` format.
+Only the `ex15` matrix is provided with the project.

 * Flan 1565
 * StocF-1465